galvinae/GetCleanDataFinProj/CodeBook.md

 Raw signals recorded from the gyroscope are labeled tGyro-XYZ.

-The beginning of each variable is denoted by either a "t" or an "f"
+The beginning of each variable is denoted by either a "t" or an "f":
   - The "t" denotes time domain signals, captured at a constant rate of 50 Hz
   - The "f" denotes frequency domain signals

 Body linear acceleration and angular velocity were derived in time to obtain Jerk signals:
-  -tBodyAcJerk-XYZ
+  - tBodyAcJerk-XYZ
-  -tBodyGyroJerk-XYZ
+  - tBodyGyroJerk-XYZ

 - The magnitude of these 3-D signals were calculated using the Euclidean norm:
  - tBodyAccMag